SAP/macos-app-patcher/README.md

 # License

-Copyright 2026 SAP SE or an SAP affiliate company and macos-app-patcher contributors.
+Copyright 2026 SAP SE or an SAP affiliate company and Patcher contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
 Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/macos-app-patcher).

 <br/>